Michael Kahn (lawyer): Other roles

 Kahn served on the board of directors of numerous non-profit organizations for over forty years.
-Principal among these activities include his service as President of the Coro Foundation of Northern California, President of President Lincoln's Cottage in Washington DC, Chair of the Stanford Law Fund, Trustee of the Governor Gray Davis papers as well as serving on the board or committees of the American Law Institute, The Center for the Study of the Presidency and Congress, The Stanford Law School, UCSF Foundation, The Legal Aid Society of San Francisco, and The Lincoln Presidential Foundation.
-Kahn founded the Judge Ben C. Duniway Memorial Scholarship Fund at Stanford University which provides two scholarships a year to two worthy students at Stanford Law School.
+Principal among these activities include his service as President of the Coro Foundation of Northern California, President of President Lincoln's Cottage in Washington, D.C., Chair of the Stanford Law Fund, Trustee of the Governor Gray Davis papers as well as serving on the board or committees of the American Law Institute, The Center for the Study of the Presidency and Congress, The Stanford Law School, UCSF Foundation, The Legal Aid Society of San Francisco, and The Lincoln Presidential Foundation.
+Kahn founded the Judge Ben C. Duniway Memorial Scholarship Fund at Stanford University.

 Business and non-profit leader

 During the mad cow disease crisis of the 1980s and 1990s, Kahn partnered with Nobel Prize winner Stanley Pruisiner to form a biotech company to combat mad cow disease.
-Prusiner documented the crisis in his book, Madness and Memory: The Discovery of Prions--A New Biological Principle of Disease, in which he thanked Kahn.
-Pruisiner won the Nobel Prize for the identification of prions which were the cause of mad cow disease.
-Pruisiner and Kahn formed InPro Biotech to address this issue.
-For over five years, Kahn worked with Prusiner and the mad cow problem.
-In addition to this business activity, Kahn served on board of directors of companies involved in the grape growing business, the liquid environmental waste business, the litigation finance business, and he served as a principal outside advisor for a tier-one auto supplier.
-He is currently one of four board members in charge of liquidating the assets of Silicon Valley Bank Financial Group as a result of its emergence from one of the most important financial collapses of the 21st century.
+Prusiner documented the crisis in his book, Madness and Memory: The Discovery of Prions—A New Biological Principle of Disease.
+Pruisiner won the Nobel Prize for the identification of prions, which are the cause of mad cow disease.
+In addition to this business activity, Kahn served on board of directors of companies involved in grape growing, liquid environmental waste, and litigation finance, and he served as a principal outside advisor for a tier-one auto supplier.
+He is currently one of four board members in charge of liquidating the assets of Silicon Valley Bank Financial Group as a result of its emergence from one of the largest financial collapses of the 21st century.